This country-specific Q&A provides an overview to intellectual property law in Germany.

 b) Licences of right

-Under certain conditions, it is possible to apply for a compulsory license, for example under Section 24 Patent Act.
+Under certain conditions, it is possible to apply for a compulsory license, for example under Section 24 Patent Act or under FRAND principles in cases of standard-essential patents.
 The main field of application of compulsory licensing is patents (involving antitrust considerations).
 In trade mark law compulsory licenses are not admissible, because they could lead to a deception of origin.
 In copyright law, there are provisions for compulsory licenses, but they are of hardly any practical importance.

 c) Right of prior use